 Harvard University - Faculty of Arts and Sciences

-Keywords: learning, feedback, investing, stock trading, disposition effect, diversification, turnover, India
+Keywords: learning, feedback, investing, style-investing, disposition effect, diversification, turnover, India

 JEL Classification: G12, G14, D83working papers series